Diffusivity bounds for 1D Brownian polymers: Spaces and operators

 \subsection{Spaces}

 The natural formalism for the proofs of our theorems is that of Fock space and Gaussian Hilbert spaces.
-We follow the usual notation of Euclidean quantum field theory, see e.g. \cite{simon_74}.
+We follow the usual notation of Euclidean quantum field theory; see, for example, \cite{simon74}.